 Waveform measurement readings sample the entire pulse.
 Sampling is performed on the rise time, top width, and fall time portions of the pulse.
-In the figure below, 15 samples are performed on the pulse waveform.
-Enabled voltage and current readings and time stamps are returned for every sample taken on the pulse.
-The NumPulses (number of pulses) parameter is used to specify the number of pulses to be output and sampled.
+In the following figure, 15 samples are performed on the pulse waveform.
+Enabled voltage and current readings and timestamps are returned for every sample taken on the pulse.
+The NumPulses (number of pulses) parameter specifies the number of pulses to be output and sampled.